acgonzalez87/employee-tracker/README.md

 This application will allow users to view, add, and edit employees, roles, departments, and managers.

+Please click the image below to watch a demo video.

 <a href="https://youtu.be/joeb8zOJ3jU" target="_blank"><img src="http://img.youtube.com/vi/jt6U8BBAijI/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>